Published 3rd Aug. 2023

 Everyone thinks they know New York.
 They know its coffee shops thanks to Friends, its skyline and seasons thanks to Nora Ephron and its hardy locals thanks to films like West Side Story and Saturday Night Fever.
 But New York is far more than its movie star status.
 It is magnificent museums, secret gardens and rooftop parks, historic lighthouses and English-inspired villages.
-So, when you’re ready for your next bite of the USA's Big Apple, forget the Empire State Building, Times Square and Brooklyn Bridge and head to these hidden gems in New York instead.
+So, when you’re ready for your next bite of the Big Apple on a USA trip, forget the Empire State Building, Times Square and Brooklyn Bridge and head to these hidden gems in New York instead.

 While you’re unlikely to feel homesick on a New York city break, you may at times find yourself craving a dash of quintessential English charm.
 If so, you don’t have to look far.
 Just 15 minutes from Manhattan, in the heart of Queens, sits the leafy Forest Hills Gardens district.
 Built in 1909, it was the first planned community of its kind in the country and was intended to be a suburban oasis for the city’s upper class.
 Drawing inspiration from English villages, its houses come in distinct Tudor and Colonial styles, while its winding tree-lined streets and pristine gardens wouldn’t look out of place in a stately home.
 Make a day out of it by dropping into its plethora of shopping and dining options and catch a set or two of tennis at the original US Open stadium, Forest Hills.